Indian Naval Academy: Admission

-Potential candidates to the undergraduate officer-trainee program of the Indian Navy apply through the NDA and NA exam conducted by the UPSC.
-The flagship course of the INA is the 10+2 Indian Naval Academy Course (INAC) in which a cadet undergoes training of four years in the academy.
+Potential candidates for the undergraduate officer-trainee program of the Indian Navy apply through the NDA and NA exams conducted by the UPSC.
+The flagship course of the INA is the 10+2 Indian Naval Academy Course (INAC), in which a cadet undergoes training of four years in the academy.
 Also, the NDA cadets opting to join the Navy complete three years of joint training at NDA, Khadakwasla with the Army and Air Force cadets.
 They then transfer to INA for the next year.
 Candidates joining through 10+2 Navy Tech Entry have the option to major in Electronics & Communication Engineering, Mechanical Engineering or Naval Architecture and are awarded a Bachelor of Technology degree upon graduation.
-Upon graduation, cadets are commissioned as sub lieutenants in the navy.
+Upon graduation, cadets are commissioned as sub-lieutenants in the Navy.
 Cadets majoring in Naval Architecture have to undergo an additional 6 months of training at the Naval Dockyard, Visakhapatnam after graduation.
-They also have the option to enroll for additional post-graduate specialisation in the field at the Indian Institute of Technology, Delhi.
+They also have the option to enroll in additional post-graduate specialization in the field at the Indian Institute of Technology, Delhi.

 Admission to INA as graduate officer-trainees of the Indian Navy is conducted through a written examination conducted by the UPSC, followed by 5 days of testing and interviews conducted by the Services Selection Board (SSB).
-These cover general aptitude, psychological testing, medical tests, team skills as well as physical and social skills.
+These cover general aptitude, psychological testing, medical tests, team skills, as well as physical and social skills.
 For the Short Service Commission (SSC) officer-trainees, the selection is through merit.
 SSC officers have the option to apply for permanent commission based on their performance and track record.
-Graduating officers often go on for additional training or specialisation in areas such as surface warfare, submarine warfare, naval aviation, etc. at other naval schools.

-Officers joining Indian Coast Guard as assistant commandants also undergo basic training along with graduate officer-trainees of the Indian Navy.
+Graduating officers often go on for additional training or specialization in areas such as surface warfare, submarine warfare, naval aviation, etc., at other naval schools.
+Officers joining the Indian Coast Guard as assistant commandants also undergo basic training along with graduate officer-trainees of the Indian Navy.

 Training

-The training zone contains the main academic building complex, as well as physical training, aquatics and outdoor-training complexes, auditoriums, a firing range, fields, cadet's Mess, and cadet's squadrons.
+The training zone contains the main academic building complex, as well as physical training, aquatics, and outdoor-training complexes, auditoriums, a firing range, fields, cadets' mess, and cadets' squadrons.
 The main academic building complex is situated on the highest point of the academy.
 It includes the Service and Technical Training wings, laboratories, workshops, library, and an 1800-capacity auditorium.
 The academy accepts up to 1200 cadets for officer training each year.
-This includes final year training for naval cadets from the National Defense Academy and interim training facilities for the Indian Coast Guard.
+This includes final year training for naval cadets from the National Defence Academy and interim training facilities for the Indian Coast Guard.